NCIOCPL/wcms-front-end/CancerGov/release_notes/FEQ-february2019-backlog-release.md

 # FEQ February 2019 Backlog Release

+## [WCMSFEQ-1322] [Change Request] DCEG Video Player Padding
+### See Content Changes

+Inline video player on DCEG (set to left or right) had a forced zero-set left margin, so content was flush against the video player.
+Created two video classes (video-lft and video-rt) to adopt the same 41.75px margins currently implemented on cancergov.
+Removed the zero left margin from all three existing video size classes (.size50, .size75, and .size100).

 ## [WCMSFEQ-1338] Sortable Tables Header Row is Broken
+### See Content Changes
 The Sortable Tables header row was broken on all breakpoints due the load order of the svg-sprite.
 Cleaned up the sortable table styling to remove unnecessary positioning, add annotations, as well as updated the footer and mobile styles.

 ## [WCMSFEQ-1303] The first column header